What Are Karyotype Tests?

 - Patau syndrome (trisomy 13).
 A baby has an extra 13th chromosome.
 These babies usually have heart problems and severe mental impairment.
 Most won’t live more than a year.

 - Klinefelter syndrome .
 A boy baby has an extra X chromosome (XXY).
-He may go through puberty at a slower pace, and he may not be able to have children.
+They may go through puberty at a slower pace, and may not be able to have children.

 - Turner syndrome .
 A girl baby has a missing or damaged X chromosome.
 It causes heart problems, neck problems, and short height.